 - The 2,100 live customer number is inflated.

 - The 34,000 potential switching customers estimate is inflated and lacks any explanation.

 - S/4HANA takes far longer than seven and nine months to “get up and running.”
-For current ECC customers, it is the most expensive and time-consuming upgrade since SAP first introduced its ERP system.
+It is the most expensive and time-consuming upgrade for current ECC customers since SAP first introduced its ERP system.

 But let’s focus on something else.
 First, S/4HANA is very different from S/4HANA Cloud.
 All of the numbers in the quote above are for S/4HANA Cloud and S/4HANA combined.
-But we estimate S/4HANA Cloud has only 150 live customers (that is according to SAP’s bar, which is very low for what constitutes a live customer).
+But we estimate S/4HANA Cloud has only 150 live customers (according to SAP’s bar, which is very low for what constitutes a live customer).

 Illumination on SAP’s Hat Trick

 SAP is performing a hat-trick in this article, and most people won’t notice.
 So here is the behind-the curtain view.

 - The article begins by discussing the cloud.
 The reader’s brain is quite naturally thinking that the article will be about SAP’s cloud products.

 - SAP then points to SAP S/4HANA Cloud as a priority for SAP.
 Reuters is careful not to research how many live S/4HANA Cloud implementations there are (we estimate around 150 globally)